colbyj/bride-of-frankensystem/docs/reference/configuration.rst

    * - ``OUTGOING_URL``
      - string
      - *(unset)*
      - Redirect participants to this URL at study end instead of showing a completion code.
 Useful for Prolific redirects.
+Applies only to the default ``end`` page; for per-exit redirects, set ``outgoing_url`` on individual end entries instead (see :ref:`multiple-end-pages`).

 Experimental Conditions
 -----------------------